-But if anyone does not provide for his relatives, and especially for members of his household, he has denied the faith and is worse than an unbeliever.
+"But if anyone does not provide for own, and especially for those of his household, he has denied the faith and is worse than an unbeliever."

--I Timothy 5:8
+-1 Timothy 5:8

 Second, we are called to see and meet needs within our church family.